Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 Now we've defined inputs and agreement, extensional equality becomes quite
 simple: SK expressions are extensionally equal iff they agree on *some* number of inputs.
 We saw that `SK` and `S(K(SK))(KK)` agree on *some* number of inputs (namely: on two inputs), so they are extensionally equal.
+Expressions which are normally equivalent are also extensionally equal, since they agree on zero inputs.

 Notice that the *number* of inputs is existentially-quantified, whilst the *values* of those inputs are universally-quantified.
 This makes extensional